 Why does 23andMe publish scientific studies?

 - To give back to 23andMe research participants.
 “Returning something to customers who participate in research is the top reason (we publish),” says Joanna Mountain, the senior director of research at 23andMe.
-We make an effort to publish our findings in publicly available journals so that they can be read for free by our users and by scientists worldwide.
+We make an effort to publish our findings in publicly available journals.
+That way our work can be read for free by our users and by scientists worldwide.
 It’s important for us to show our research participants how and when their contributions lead to discoveries.

 - To help advance science and medicine.
 In order for our research to help people, we need to put our discoveries out there.
 “I think (publishing) is important to our customers because they want their contributions to help others,” says Joyce Tung.
 Every paper we publish has the potential to inspire the next discovery and push science forward.